Analysis | Scott Atlas will forever be the face of surrender to the coronavirus

 “We expected more cases with more social mingling and, of course, as your show and others have seen, we’ve had a lot of social mingling in the last few weeks.
 And with that social mingling, we’re going to see more cases,” Atlas said.
 “By the way, with more testing, we’re going to detect more cases.”

-This, of course, was Trump’s line: the increase (which Vice President Pence had a few weeks prior insisted wasn’t occurring) was simply a function of more testing, itself a triumph of the administration’s efforts.
+This, of course, was Trump’s line: The increase (which Vice President Pence had a few weeks prior insisted wasn’t occurring) was simply a function of more testing, itself a triumph of the administration’s efforts.
 Go on, Dr. Atlas!
 Tell us more.

 “The fact is, the overwhelming majority of these cases are younger, healthier people.
 These people do not have a significant problem.
 They do not have the serious complications.
 They do not die,” Atlas continued.
 “And so it’s fantastic news that we have a lot of cases but we don’t see deaths going up.
 And what that means is that, A, we’re doing a better job protecting the vulnerable, B, we’re in good shape here.
 We like the fact that there’s a lot of cases in low-risk populations because that’s exactly how we’re going to get herd immunity, population immunity.”